fwip/mtg_pronouns/reworded_cards.md

 At the beginning of the upkeep of enchanted creature's controller, put a -0/-1 counter on that creature.

 When enchanted creature is put into a graveyard, that creature's controller chooses a creature that Takklemaggot could enchant.
-If they does, return Takklemaggot to the battlefield under your control attached to that creature.
+If they do, return Takklemaggot to the battlefield under your control attached to that creature.
 If they doesn't, return Takklemaggot to the battlefield under your control as a non-Aura enchantment.
 It loses "enchant creature" and gains "At the beginning of that player's upkeep, Takklemaggot deals 1 damage to him or her."

 Talara's Bane 1B
 ---------------

 **Sorcery**

 Target opponent reveals their hand.
 You choose a green or white creature card from it.
-You gain life equal that creature card's toughness, then they discards that card.
+You gain life equal that creature card's toughness, then that player discards that card.

 Tangle Wire 3
 ---------------